Desperate Housewife

 • Interesting

-In northeastern Italy, researchers have uncovered a stone artifact marked with traces of chiseling that may represent a star map.
-This ancient tool likely helped determine the timing of agricultural…
+In northeastern Italy, researchers uncovered a stone disk marked with chisel traces that may be a star map.
+Researchers from Ca’ Foscari University of Venice (UNIVE) and the Italian National…

 • Interesting

-The discovery is located 15 kilometers from Naples, in the Campania region.
-Builders constructing a children’s playground and recreational area were the first to stumble upon the ruins of a…
+The discovery is 15 kilometers from Naples, in Italy’s Campania region.
+Builders working on a children’s playground and recreation area were the first to stumble on the ruins of an…

 • Interesting

-Researchers from Ghent University in Belgium and the University of Warsaw in Poland have revealed that ancient Roman wine had a slightly spicy flavor and carried aromas of toasted bread…
+Researchers at Ghent University in Belgium and the University of Warsaw in Poland found that ancient Roman wine had a slightly spicy flavor with notes of toasted bread and walnuts.…

 • Interesting

-A team of 50 researchers has uncovered a temple on the island of Euboea, filled with precious artifacts made of gold, silver, and amber.
-This ancient 30-meter structure has been…
+A team of 50 researchers uncovered a temple on the island of Euboea filled with gold, silver, and amber artifacts.
+The 30-meter structure dates to the 7th century BC.
+The…

 • Interesting